sagemath/sagewiki_to_gh-2022-10-10/topology.md

 <<Anchor(unstable)>>
-=== Unstable homotopy groups of spheres === [[http://neil-strickland.staff.shef.ac.uk/toda/|Neil Strickland]] has written some Mathematica programs to reproduce some of Toda's calculations of stable homotopy groups of spheres, and this could be translated to Sage.
+=== Unstable homotopy groups of spheres === [[http://neil-strickland.staff.shef.ac.uk/toda/|Neil Strickland]] has written some Mathematica programs to reproduce some of Toda's calculations of stable homotopy groups of spheres, and these could be translated to Sage.